-Russia says referendum votes valid as Putin expected to announce annexation this week
+First results from ‘sham’ Ukraine referendums show 96% want to join Russia

 Russia warned it could resort to nuclear weapons to defend what it claimed as its own territory, including newly acquired lands

+The state-owned Russian news agency RIA said the initial counts showed majorities ranging from 96.97 per cent in the Kherson region, based on 14 per cent of votes counted, to 98.19 per cent in Zaporizhzhia, based on 18 per cent of the count.

+In the so-called Donetsk and Luhansk people’s republics, the majorities pushed 98 per cent with a similar number of votes counted.

-Vladimir Putin is expected to announce annexation of swathes of Ukraine this week as voting in occupied regions come to end on Tuesday.
+The figures came as speculation mounted that Vladimir Putin is expected to announce annexation of territories later this week.
+Voting finishes on Tuesday.

 The British ministry of defence said on Tuesday that Putin is likely to announce the accession of the occupied regions of Ukraine to the Russian Federation during his address to parliament on 30 September.